-- 1. The robot is placed at the "START" position and a golf ball (the weight) is placed on the robot.
-The timer begins to count when the judge signals start of the game. - 2.
+- 1. The robot is placed at the "START" position and the timer begins to count when the judge signals start of the game. - 2.
 The robot has to follow the designated route.
-First, the robot pushes an empty coffee can to a square hole which is 150mm in length.
-If the robot or the can fall in the water, contestant has to restart again. - 3.
+First, the robot pushes an empty coffee can to a square hole 150mm in size.
+If the robot or the can falls in the water, it has to restart again from the START. - 3.
 The robot then pushes away a roller to a rectangular hole.
-If the robot or the roller falls in the water, contestant has to restart from the roller original position.
+If the robot or the roller falls in the water, it has to restart from the roller original position.
 The robot gets down into the water through the oblique bridge.
-After putting out three candle fire (no limit in method), the robot has to pick up a ball before moving back to the land field through the oblique bridge.
-After passing through all the cylindrical obstacles, the robot will then throw the ping-pong into the basket.
-If the ping-pong is dropped off, the robot may pick it up or return to the water tank and get another ping-pong. - 4.
-Maximum game time is 5 minutes.
-Robots that cannot complete the game would be recorded as 5 minutes game time. - 5.
-Players cannot touch their robot or steer it by pulling the control wire during the competition.
-10 seconds would be added for each offence. - 6.
-Each team can play twice and the best time will be recorded.
+After putting out three candle fire (no limit in the method), the robot has to pick up a ping pong before moving back to the land field through the oblique bridge.
+After bypassing the 2 cylindrical obstacles, the robot will then throw the ping-pong into the basket and the game ends and the time is recorded.
+If the ping-pong is dropped off, the robot may pick it up or return to the water and get another ping-pong. - 4.
+The game time is of 5 minutes.
+Robots that fail to complete the game would be recorded 5 minutes game time. - 5.
+Players cannot touch their robots or steer them by pulling the control wire during the competition until the game ends.
+10 seconds is added for each offence. - 6.
+Each team plays twice and the best time is recorded.
+The team with the shortest amount of time to complete the game wins.